Standard Operating Procedure · ATLAS Platform

 2. Instrument Overview and Licensing

-The Morisky Medication Adherence Scale, 8-item revised version (MMAS-8R) is a validated self-report instrument for measuring medication adherence.
-It is the intellectual property of Dr. Donald E. Morisky (© TX 8-632-533).
+MAP (Multidimensional Adherence Parameters) is the 8-item, cross-sectional adherence instrument administered through ATLAS for institutional data collection.
+It provides a validated snapshot of medication adherence behaviour and is the intellectual property of Adherence Inc. (© TX 8-632-533).
 Use on ATLAS is governed by a licensing agreement between the study institution and Adherence Inc.

 Every workspace key issued through ATLAS includes a Letter of Permission specific to the named PI, institution, and study title.
 This letter must be retained in the study's regulatory binder and submitted with ethics applications.